jacar0812/azure-network-protocols/README.md

 <h2>Actions and Observations</h2>
-These observations are made by inputting commands that corresond to the type of traffic one wishes to observe and then filtering Wireshark by the corresponding traffic type.
+These observations are made by inputting commands that correspond to the type of traffic one wishes to observe and then filtering Wireshark by the corresponding traffic type.
 <br />
 <br />